TiagoGoddard/AdventureLandDrops/README.md

 setInterval(() => {
     if(parent.compoundit) {
         let compound_whitelist = {
-            //item name : max level to compound from, i.e 1 = will find 3x +1 and try to make it +2
+            //item name : max level to compound into, i.e 1 = will find 3x +0 and try to make it +1
             "ringsj"    : 1,
             "hpbelt"    : 1,
             "hpamulet"  : 1,